amaillo/MH-Pointers-Tool/README.md

 <img alt="example1" src="./pngs/example1.png" height="280" />

+There are 4 different strings in this example.

 -   **Exportable data**

 You can export to a .csv all the strings (and pointers) with it addresses.